+To visualize perceptual quality a combination of spectral analysis tools were employed.
+These include the built-in spectrum generator of \textcite{AudacityWebsite} (\cf\ \cref{fig:setup:visual:spectrum+sample}), spectrogram analysis by \textcite{SpekWebsite} (\cf \cref{fig:setup:visual:spectrogram}), and sound-field visualizations provided by \textcite{IzotopeWebsite} (\cf \cref{fig:setup:visual:sound+field}).
 Each type of visualization represents a different aspect of aural perceptual quality.
-Spectrum analysis shows how audio compression techniques affect the loudness of a digital audio file through its frequency response.
+Spectrum analysis shows how audio-compression techniques affect the loudness of a digital-audio signal through its frequency response.
 Spectrograms display time, frequency, and amplitude with a color range for easy visual differentiation.
-Sound fields reveals how audio compression techniques affect the {\em stereo image} and {\em sound stage}, \ie how audio signals are distributed between the left and the right channel of a stereo system and the width, depth and height of an audio signal, respectively.
+Sound fields reveal how audio-compression techniques affect the {\em stereo image} and the {\em sound stage}, \ie how audio signals are distributed between the left and the right channel of a stereo system and the width, depth, and height of an audio signal, respectively.